 So what does a positive meal time look like?

 To begin with, serve meals family-style, and try to follow consistent times for each meal.
 Children need predictable patterns.
 Knowing when to expect breakfast, lunch, and snack helps set the stage for their day.
-A routine of washing their hands, setting the table, and knowing what to expect during the mealtime will make the meal run more smoothly.
+A routine of washing their hands, setting the table, and knowing what to expect during mealtime will make the meal run more smoothly.
 When children use child-sized utensils, cups, plates and serving dishes, it sets them up for success when serving themselves.
 I know it can get messy for children to serve themselves, but think of this as a learning experience.
-Sometimes a mess is going to happen while learning.
+Sometimes learning is messy.
 Just keep a positive attitude about it.